8 Lifestyle Blogs You Should Be Reading In Your 20s

 Samio.

-There hasn’t been a new post on Samio’s blog in a little while now, but, in hopes she returns to writing soon, I’m adding her blog to this list.
+There hasn’t been a new post on Samio’s blog in a little while now.
+However, in hopes she returns to writing soon, I’m adding her blog to this list.

 I feel like she is the blogger I aspire to be like in terms of imagery, but something tells me that’s going to take a long while!
 All of her pictures look like they are fresh out of an editorial or a high-end magazine feature article, and as a blogger myself, I can’t help but be in awe.
 She also has some super relatable pieces on there too.